Bull's Bridge: Location

 The bridge is 109 ft long and crosses the Housatonic River in the northwest corner of the state, half a mile from the border with New York State.
-The main highway, US Route 7 is close to the bridge and runs parallel with the river along western Connecticut.
+The main highway, Connecticut Route 7 is close to the bridge and runs parallel with the river along western Connecticut.
 Unlike the majority of the state, the area is predominantly woodland and popular for hiking and watersports.
 It is downstream from a hydroelectric dam outlet to the river, and the prominence of waterfalls and rapids makes it a popular tourist route.

 The bridge is one of only three existing public highway covered bridges remaining in Connecticut and one of two currently in service for motor vehicles.
 Automobile traffic is restricted to one lane, which has presented a problem for pedestrians attempting to cross it.
 Despite its rarity, it has survived due to its ability to handle heavy loads and its sound construction.
 The presence of a cover helps solve the problem of the wooden bridge floor gradually deteriorating due to the weather, while its high crossing point above the river means it is less susceptible to erosion by spring freshets.